MatthewDF/UniquePets/README.md

 Remember: ***Pet and Player names are case-sensitive!***

+## Wildcards
+When entering player or pet names, you can use '*' to wildcard.
+Really nice for BST charming!

 ## Finding Model Numbers

 I've included some model numbers I've tested in the ModelNumbersTested.txt folder that you can use, but you can also use the ModelSniffer.Lua addon to locate more.
 Warning: It's very verbose.

 # About Animations and Models
 ![UniquePets](https://github.com/user-attachments/assets/80b2f48e-8475-4ab7-b69d-8c0efb792228)

 You should know that there's no harm in replacing models for your characters or pets, but it *can* look funny if the pet and the model aren't well suited to each other.
 This is **most evident** on Avatars and their Bloodpacts.